-In the previous season 2019-2020 we started with revision of our robots.
-We extended into season 2020-2021 and 2021-2022 due to the COVID19 lockdowns, their impact on team work, as well as the cancellation of all physical RoboCup events.
-With our previous hardware, we benchmarked our performance against European teams, and specifically the ASML Falcons during our monthly practice matches in our shared facility.
+We benchmark our performance against European teams: specifically the ASML Falcons during our regular practice matches in our shared facility and during the European RoboCup 2022.
 This brought us to the level where we are now: we can play a basic level of robot soccer.
 In order to close the gap to the top teams, we need to make our robots more robust and at the same time, more advanced.
 Making the hardware more robust prevents downtime during tournaments and automating calibrations reduces the time we need unboxing our robots to be ready for a fist match.
 This challenge is not unlike installation and calibration of high-tech equipment in its production environment.
 More robust also includes more robust sensing for different/changing environments.
 More advanced in our case implies faster motion, better ball control and faster responses.
 Especially the latter is performance characteristic that has system-wide impact when improving.
 When improvements for these aspects have been made, more advanced robot and team behavior will become more relevant.